The Soviettes

 The Soviettes were a punk rock band from Minneapolis, Minnesota, founded in 2001.
-The group is composed of Annie (guitar), Sturgeon (guitar), Susy (bass guitar), and Danny (drums), all of whom share singing and songwriting duties.
+The group is composed of Annie "Sparrows" Holoien (guitar), Maren "Sturgeon" Macosko (guitar), Susy Sharp (bass guitar), and Danny Henry (drums), all of whom share singing and songwriting duties.

 History

-Annie, originally from Fargo, ND, moved to Minneapolis in 1995 where she met Sturgeon.
+Annie, originally from Fargo, North Dakota, met Sturgeon when she moved to Minneapolis in 1995.
 They started writing songs in 2001 and were joined by Susy shortly afterward with Lane Pederson on drums.
 The name originates from when Annie was serving coffee at a previous job, a customer offered "your band should be called The Soviettes" instead of a tip.

 The band recorded their first EP, T.C.C.P., the same year.
 Soon Annie asked Danny to play with them permanently.

 In 2003, The Soviettes released the first LP entitled LP on Adeline Records of Oakland, California.

 In 2004, the band released their second LP entitled LP II, again on Adeline Records.
 The band was then noticed by Fat Wreck Chords in San Francisco, California and was shortly after signed with the label.
 The band released the song "Paranoia!
 Cha-Cha-Cha" for the compilation album Rock Against Bush, Vol. 1.

 On June 28, 2005, the band's third LP entitled LP III was released on Fat Wreck Chords.

 The members of The Soviettes had an association with the Minnesota RollerGirls with the single "Roller Girls" about the organization with backing vocals from some of the girls.

 They toured the United States extensively.
 Their final tour was a 50 state tour at the end of 2005 with Fat Wreck label-mates Against Me!, the Epoxies, and Smoke or Fire.

 Breakup

-In 2006 the band went on hiatus indefinitely and, at the time, the members doubted the band would reform at all.
+In 2006 the band went on hiatus indefinitely.
 "I don't know why we broke up," said Danny Henry in 2007, "It was pretty natural.
 Bands are relationships, they're just more complicated because it's a four-way deal."

-Post Soviettes

 Since The Soviettes' hiatus, Annie and Danny have continued playing music together as the punk rock duo The Awesome Snakes and later in Green/Blue.
 Sturgeon played in The Gateway District with Carrie (who also played with Sturgeon in The Salteens), as well as Nate from Banner Pilot and Brad from Dear Landlord (both of whom also played in Rivethead), and later formed Partial Traces also with Brad and Nate.
 Annie also performs with Bermuda Squares and the God Damn Doo Wop Band, and sometimes performs with Sturgeon in Partial Traces.

 In 2019, the online magazine Consequence named the Soviettes No. 93 on its list of the best 100 pop-punk bands of all time.